ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 {@img assets/img/powered-by-ckeditor.png Placement of the "Powered by CKEditor" logo within the editor}

 We are absolutely committed to keeping CKEditor free and open source and plan to maintain it for many years to come.
 But all that comes at a cost.
 Currently, we hire well over 20 full-time employees who contribute to CKEditor every day.
-We ere also 8 years into the development of the project (and 20 years if you count all CKEditor versions).
+We are also 8 years into the development of the project (and 20 years if you count all CKEditor versions).

 This change **does not affect customers with commercial licenses**, but please read on as certain actions need to be taken.
 You can reach out to our Technical Support team, using [this form](https://ckeditor.com/contact/), if you have any questions.